Thomas Doty – Storyteller

 Tidbits of Culture

 Each of these one-paragraph essays focuses on a topical slice of native culture.
 They make great discussion starters in the classroom ... or anywhere else.
-There is more of Doty's writing in the Library as well as longer, more in-depth pieces on these topics.

 In southwest Oregon, Acorn Woman is an important medicine woman.
 She makes her home on Mount McLoughlin in the Cascade Mountains.
 Each spring she walks into the valleys and spreads her skin over the oak trees to grow acorns for the native people.
 Her medicine keeps the people healthy.
 In the fall, after the acorns have been gathered, she returns to her mountain where she spends the winter.
 Her white hair is the shape of the snow.